 - A US study showed that aspirin has a strong antiplatelet and anticoagulant effect in covid patients, which could help prevent infection-related thrombosis, embolism and stroke.

-- The US FLCCC Alliance recommends aspirin for prophylactic and early treatment.
+- The US FLCCC Alliance recommends aspirin for the early treatment of covid-19.

 Modes of action